zcshiner/Dynamixel_Serial/README.md

 Dynamixel Serial library
 ========================

-Arduino library for interfacing with Dynamixel MX series servos over serial.
+Arduino library for interfacing with Dynamixel MX series servos over serial comm v1.0.

 ## Usage
 See the examples folder for sample code.